newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/taxi-driver-certification.md

 ---
-urlSlug: taxi-driver-certification
+urlSlug: driver-certification
-filename: taxi-driver-certification
+filename: driver-certification
 name: Apply to Certify Your Drivers
 id: taxi-driver-certification
 callToActionLink: https://www.state.nj.us/mvc/pdf/business/CDL-5.pdf
 callToActionText: Apply to Certify My Drivers
 issuingAgency: New Jersey Motor Vehicle Commission
 ---
-All drivers need to have a letter of certification before they can legally operate company vehicles.
+All drivers (limo, taxi, rental car chauffeur) need to have a letter of certification before they can legally operate company vehicles.
 It’s the employer’s responsibility to file an application for a driver's certification if the driver doesn't already have one.

-Only drivers holding a Commercial Driver’s License (CDL) with a Passenger (P) endorsement are exempt from this requirement.
+(Only drivers holding a Commercial Driver’s License (CDL) with a Passenger (P) endorsement are exempt from this requirement.)

 - - -